Zytekaron/Zytekaron/README.md

 <h1 align="center">👋 Hi there!
 I'm <a href="https://zyte.dev" target="_blank">Zytekaron</a></h1>

 I'm Michael Thornes, aka Zytekaron.
 I'm a 19-year-old software developer from Seattle, WA.
-I'm particularly interested in backend software development and applied security/cryptography.
-I've worked on a variety of projects in the last 5 years, ranging from simple utility programs to advanced Discord bots and APIs.
-I write code in Go, JavaScript, and Java, and occasionally a couple others. btw I use arch.
+I'm particularly interested in backend software development and cybersecurity/cryptography.
+I've worked on a variety of projects in the last 6 years, ranging from simple utility programs to advanced Discord bots and APIs.
+I write code in Go, JavaScript, and Java, and occasionally a couple others.

 ## Projects

 - SkLang, a high-level, general-purpose programming language (early stages)
-- [LinFlow](https://github.com/Zytekaron/LinFlow), a tool for a different kind of keyboard macro on Linux
 - [gotil](https://github.com/Zytekaron/gotil), a Go library containing various utilities that I use in my own projects
+- [structs](https://github.com/Zytekaron/structs), a Go library containing various generic data structures compatible with Go 1.18+
-- [xbuskill](https://github.com/Zytekaron/xbuskill), a Linux program to implement a [BusKill](https://github.com/BusKill) kill cord alternative
+- [xbuskill](https://github.com/Zytekaron/xbuskill), a Linux program to implement an alternative to [BusKill](https://github.com/BusKill)
 - [advent-of-code](https://github.com/Zytekaron/advent-of-code), my Advent of Code solutions
+- [LinFlow](https://github.com/Zytekaron/LinFlow), a tool for a different kind of keyboard macro on Linux

 ## Contact